dword-design/sebastianlandwehr.com/content/posts/nuxt-content-how-to-keep-createdat-and-updatedat-valid-after-cloning.md

 ---

-If you like this module, leave a [star at GitHub](https://github.com/dword-design/nuxt-content-git) 🌟.
+Let me know if you like this module and leave a [star at GitHub](https://github.com/dword-design/nuxt-content-git) 🌟.

 **If you like what I'm doing, follow me on [Twitter](https://twitter.com/DwordDesign) or check out my [website](https://dword-design.de).
 Also consider donating at [Buy Me a Coffee](https://www.buymeacoffee.com/dword), [PayPal](https://www.paypal.com/paypalme/SebastianLandwehr) or [Patreon](https://www.patreon.com/dworddesign).
 Thank you so much! ❤️**